brianjbeach/chalice-unit-test/README.md

         assert actual == expected
 ```

-Now, when we run pytest, our three tests and all three pass.
+Now, when we run pytest, our three tests are all run and all three pass.

 ```
 $ pytest